 How to optimise your cv main

-An important aspect of ATS is CV parsing.
-CV parsing software ensures the automatic processing of data from a CV.
-The software uses a preliminary scan to analyse a candidate’s skills, experience, education and even job titles.
+An important aspect of ATS is CV parsing – this software enables the automatic processing of data from a CV.
+It conducts a preliminary scan of your CV to analyse the skills, experience, education and job titles presented.

-By parsing, the data obtained from a CV is directly translated to a structured candidate profile in a recruitment system.
+By parsing, the data obtained from a CV is translated to a structured profile in a recruitment system.
 This way a recruiter or hiring manager immediately has access to a large amount of information on the potentially hundreds of CV received that are applying for a role.

 Identify the hard skills

-To do this, you firstly need to add keywords to your CV and online professional profiles which are relevant to the jobs you apply for.
-Look at job descriptions for your ideal role so you can determine what these keywords are, and where they can be incorporated.
-For example, you may include “project management”, “governance”, “efficiencies”, “health and safety”, “financial reporting” or “budget management” under your responsibilities.
+To do this, you need to add keywords to your CV and online professional profiles which are relevant to the jobs you're considering applying for.
+Read through the job descriptions of your ideal role so you can determine what these keywords are and where they can be incorporated.
+For example, you may include “project management”, “governance”, “health and safety”, “financial reporting” or “budget management” under your responsibilities.

-The industry in which you work and the systems you work with are also relevant in algorithm screening and should be incorporated into your CV.
+The industry in which you work and the systems you work with are also relevant in the screening stage and should be incorporated into your CV.
 When detailing the companies that you’ve worked for, you should also include the keywords related to the position that you’re applying for.

-A simple trick is to add synonyms for your identified keywords to enhance the final result.
+A simple trick is to add synonyms for your identified keywords to increase the success of the final result.

 Don’t forget keywords for the required soft skills, such as “communication”, “adapt”, “organise”, “time management” or “professionalism”.
 Use these soft skill keywords throughout your CV and LinkedIn profile to describe your achievements.
-For example, “I used my time management skills to plan a successful annual conference with a strict budget and time frame that saw an attendance of XXXXX people.”
+For example, “I used my time management skills to plan a successful annual conference within a strict budget and time frame that saw an attendance of XXXXX people.”

-Make sure you link keywords with proof that you did your previous jobs well.
+Make sure you link keywords with proof that you performed your previous roles well.
 A simple trick is to combine an action verb with a keyword.
 For example, instead of writing that you “always achieved your target goals”, try “I surpassed target goals by 20 per cent in Q1 and 18 per cent year-on-year.”